WildCodeSchool/orleans-202103-php-project-jobpermut/README.md

 10. Run `yarn encore dev` to build assets
 11. Run `symfony server:start` to launch symfony server
 12. Go to localhost:8000 on your browser
+## DemoUser
+In a way to give you a demo user for this prototype, we have already create this one:
+login: john@doe.com
+password: 123456789
 ## Built-With

 * [Symfony](https://github.com/symfony/symfony)